FAQs

 Will the Foundation accept proposals that are submitted after the deadline?

-No. We do not accept proposals after the deadline time.
-All applications must be submitted by noon on the day of the deadline.
+No. We cannot accept late submissions.
+All proposals must be received by noon on the day of the deadline to be considered.

 If the Foundation conducts a site visit, does that mean we will get funded?